darcy-r/geoparquet-python/README.md

 The GeoParquet file format is simple adaptation of the existing Parquet file
-format: geometries are stored as well-known binary (WKB), and the coordinate reference system is stored as a PROJ string in the file's metadata.
+format: geometries are stored as well-known binary (WKB), and the coordinate reference system is stored as a WKT string (specifically WKT2_2018) in the file's metadata.

 __Basic usage__